openmsi/sensorpush_demo/README.md

 for example.

-### Producer
+### Bare producer

-To produce readings to a topic:
+To produce bare reading messages to a topic:

     python src/sensor_push_producer.py --device_addresses [addr_1] [addr_2] --topic_name [topic_name] --sampling_interval [sample_secs]

 The above will launch a long-running producer program to produce readings to a topic as JSON-formatted strings.
 Add device addresses to pull readings from with the "`--device_addresses`" argument (space separated) or leave that argument out to produce readings from all devices detected (they will automatically connect and disconnect as they enter/leave range).
-Topic name and sampling interval are configurable, as well as the config file to use (should contain `[broker]` and `[producer]` sections; the default value is a good example of where to start to write a new one).)
+Topic name and sampling interval are configurable, as well as the config file to use (should contain `[broker]` and `[producer]` sections; the default value is a good example of where to start to write a new one).

 ### Consumers